ErebusAres/BF6-Meta/README.md

 Live site: https://erebusares.github.io/BF6-Meta/main.html

 A lightweight GitHub Pages reference for BF6 weapon builds, attachment unlock paths, and ranking data.
-Everything on the site is driven by the data in `manualbuilds.js`.
+The site is fully data-driven from the JSON in `/data` (`builds-main.json`, `builds-mastery.json`, `attachments.json`, `ranking.json`, and `metadata.json`).

 ## Disclaimer
 - Unofficial, community-maintained reference; use at your own risk.